Leussa-Code/Leussa/README.md

 # Photos Control Report - Field Performance Monitoring and Quality Assurance
-The Photos Control Report project was designed to enhance monitoring of field meter readers by evaluating the quality and quantity of pictures captured during field activities, while also assessing the performance of controllers responsible for validating these interventions.
+The Photos Control Report project was designed to enhance monitoring of field meter readers by evaluating the quality and quantity of pictures captured during field activities with the use of a Meter Reading App 'MRA', while also assessing the performance of controllers responsible for validating these interventions.
 The system introduced a structured, data-driven solution.

  ### ** Problem Statement**